Nomination forms and guides are available from the Australian Honours and Awards website.

-Nomination forms are available from the It's An Honour website.
 Nominations should be prepared in word format.

-To be properly considered by the committee, all nominations must be accompanied by referee statements that comment on the services of the nominee.
+Referee support - To be properly considered by the committee, all nominations must be accompanied by referee statements that comment on the services of the nominee.
 At least three referee reports should be provided, including (if appropriate) referees from outside the public service.
 References should be sought from persons of the highest calibre and are limited to two pages per statement.

-This page was last reviewed on 20 Jan 2015
+This page was last reviewed on 19 Jan 2017 at 11:00AM